thomasmdickinson/lab-soc-about/readme.md

 ## What is this?

-This is really three different questions:
+Let's break that down into three different questions, increasingly granular as we go.

   1. **What is Mastodon?**
   2. **What is Hometown?**